clone206/dsd2dxd/README.md

     -b, --bitdepth
         16, 20, 24, or 32 (float) (intel byte order, output option) (default: 24)
     -t, --filttype
         X (XLD filter), D (Original dsd2pcm filter.
 Only available with 8:1 decimation ratio),
         E (Equiripple.
-Only available with double rate DSD input), C (Chebyshev.
-Only available with double rate DSD input)
+Only
-        (default: X [single rate] or C [double rate]) -e, --endianness
+        available with double rate DSD input), C (Chebyshev.
+Only available with double rate DSD input) (default: X [single rate] or C [double rate]) -e, --endianness
         Byte order of input.
 M (MSB first) or L (LSB first) (default: M) -s, --bs
         Block size to read/write at a time in bytes, e.g. 4096 (default: 4096)
     -d, --dither
         Which type of dither to use.
 T (TPDF), N (Not Just Another Dither), F (floating point dither), or X (no dither) (default: F for 32 bit, T otherwise) -r, --ratio
         Decimation ratio.
 8, 16, 32, or 64 (to 1) (default: 8.
 64 only available with
         double rate DSD, Chebyshev filter)
     -i, --inrate
         Input DSD data rate.
 1 (dsd64) or 2 (dsd128) (default: 1.
 2 only available with
         Decimation ratio of 16, 32, or 64)
     -o, --output
         Output type.
-S (stdout), or W (wave) (default: S. Note that W outputs to either
+S (stdout), A (aif), or W (wave) (default: S. Note that W or A outputs to either
-        <basename>.wav in current directory, where <basename> is the input filename
+        <basename>.[wav|aif] in current directory, where <basename> is the input filename
-        without the extension, or outfile.wav if reading from stdin.)
+        without the extension, or outfile.[wav|aif] if reading from stdin.)
     -v, --volume
         Volume adjustment in dB.
 If a negative number is needed use the --volume= format. (default: 0).
     -l, --loud
         Print diagnostic messages to stderr
 ```

 ## Modified original info.txt